Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 container.
 By default, multi-instance tasks are now cleaned up using this method, but limits the number of multi-instance tasks per job to 1.

-If you require or prefer more than 1 multi-instance task per job, you ca override the default cleanup behavior by specifying `multi_instance_auto_complete` to `false` in the
+If you require or prefer more than 1 multi-instance task per job, you can override the default cleanup behavior by specifying `multi_instance_auto_complete` to `false` in the
 [job specification](02-batch-shipyard-configuration.md) of each job.